-Søsser Brodersen is postdoc fellow in the research alliance PROCEED at the Technical University of Denmark (DTU).
-She has a master’s degree and PhD in Civil Engineering.
-She has been working with citizens and environmental issues ever since she studied and since 2002 Søsser has been strongly engaged in the Science Shop of DTU, now named ‘DTU Match User driven Innovation’.
-Currently Søsser’s research areas are user-driven innovation with special focus on welfare technologies; and engineering practice and competences and Design with People in multicultural environments.
+Søsser Brodersen is a postdoc fellow in the research alliance PROCEED and TempoS at Aalborg University/CPH.
+I have a master degree and PhD in Engineering.
+I have been working with citizens and environmental issues ever since I studied to become an Engineer.
+Currently my research areas are User-driven innovation with special focus on welfare technologies; Engineering practice and competences and Design with People in multicultural environments.

 Nicola Buckley is Head of Public Engagement at the University of Cambridge, where she has co-ordinated the annual Cambridge Science Festival since 2004 and the annual Cambridge Festival of Ideas since 2008.
 These public Festivals engage audiences of nearly 50,000 people each year in encountering University researchers face-to-face through talks, discussions and workshops.
 Nicola also set up a Cambridge Community Knowledge Exchange two years ago to take research requests from civil society organisations and match them with student dissertation requirements in subjects such as Sociology, Management and Architecture.
 So far, 8 projects have been concluded at Masters and undergraduate level.
 Nicola is a member of the PERARES consortium and is involved in organising transnational knowledge debates on topics such as nanotechnology; and in generating research questions for international studies on the topic of domestic violence bringing together researchers, students and civil society organisations.
 Nicola has degrees in Social Anthropology and Science and Society; and worked in the UK voluntary sector prior to her current role at the University of Cambridge.